-This function is used to retrieve the reader settings for later uploading.
-Press the XML Format button to view the XML file.
+This function is used to export the current reader settings for later uploading.
+Press the XML Format button to view the XML file in the browser.
+Save this file to your computer if you wish retain it for future.

 If you wish to view the current configuration parameters for a reader, press Text Format button.